adhamalhossary/operationalizing-ml-on-azure/README.md

 ### Swagger

 Swagger is a tool that displays the contents of an API in easy to read manner.
+A swagger.json file was downloaded from Azure, and serve.py and swagger.sh were executed to run Swagger on the localhost.
 The images below shows Swagger running on the localhost and the responses of the model

 ![swagger_1](https://github.com/adhamalhossary/operationalizing-ml-on-azure/blob/main/screenshots/swagger_1.png)